Energy Fundamentals for Leaders

 Who should attend

-Energy Fundamentals for Leaders is designed for professionals, leaders, and managers at all career levels, who work directly or indirectly in the energy sector.
+Energy Fundamentals for Leaders is designed for professionals, leaders, and managers who work directly or indirectly in the energy sector.
 Business development professionals, business owners, project managers, planners, facility or plant managers, health, safety & environment or sustainability managers, engineers, energy analysts, and management consultants will benefit from this program.

 This program provides participants with a comprehensive knowledge and understanding of complex energy and related industries to help them make informed decisions about energy issues affecting their or their clients' organizations.